• Skip to primary navigation

 • ½ medium carrot cut into matchsticks

-• ⅛ of a small red cabbage thinly sliced
+• ⅛ small red cabbage thinly sliced

 • 1 green onion thinly sliced on a long diagonal